TIY-Austin-Front-End-Engineering/jquery-loading-button/README.md

 Hints: create two variables on your controller scope called $scope.buttonText and $scope.isLoading.
 Use ng-bind to bind your buttonText to the button and ng-disabled to controll whether or not the button is disabled.
 You can use $timeout to reset the button back to its regular state after 4 seconds.

 ## Additional Resources

-* You can use [angular-template](https://github.com/TIY-Austin-Front-End-Engineering/angular-template) to get started.